OlgaOMir/Bikesharing/README.md

 The purpose of this analysis was to review the NYC bike sharing data for the month of August and identify trends.

 ## Summary
+I believe that adding temperature analysis would add a great value to the story.

 ## Results